gustwindjs/gustwind/documentation/node-compatibility-plan.md

 This means the Node CLI now covers the main practical workflows that previously required the Deno CLI: build output generation, development serving, and static build serving.

+The next consolidation-focused step is now implemented:

+- repository `start` and `serve` tasks now point directly to the Node CLI path
+- `gustwind-cli/mod.ts` now delegates `develop` and `serve` commands to `gustwind-node/cli.ts`
+- the old Deno watcher/websocket/dev-server stack is no longer the primary user-facing workflow

+This means the remaining Deno dev-server code is now mostly compatibility baggage rather than an active first-class path.

 ## Main blockers today

 ### Deno-only runtime services